 With the main winding key, turn it about 10 good turns or clicks, if you prefer to count using that method.
 As you turn the key, you will hear and feel the spring as it clicks, At any of the clicks, you can release pressure on the key to get a new grip or relax.
 Over-winding is not recommended.
 If firing and you find that the rounds are not feeding solidly into the rifle, add a click or two right then and add those clicks to the total next time you load up.

-If you are loading to put the drum in storage for future use, do all the loading but only wind the main key 2 clicks.
-Save the full-winding till you are ready to fire.
+If you are loading to put the drum in storage for future use, do all the loading but only wind the main key two clicks.
+Save the full-winding until you are ready to fire.
 This way, the spring will not take on a “set.”

 Also, if you fire half the rounds and want to leave them in the drum, just open the cover and depress the locking shaft to release spring tension.
 Add one or two clicks to keep some tension on the rounds and close it up.
 Next time out, just wind it up fully and go.